munshaw/my-systems-old/Workstation.md

 ghcup set latest
 ```

-Then downloaded default Stack with `stack setup`, and then install these Haskell tools with
+Then downloaded default Stack with `stack setup`, and then install some tools with

 ```
 stack install hoogle